multi-vit/entity-framework-learning/README.md

 - Use the `.Where()` clause, nesting lambda functions to first leverage the navigational property, then add a condition

+## Working with Views, Stored Procedures and Raw SQL

+### Adding Views and Other Data Objects

+- We ran a migration without making changes, which created a blank migration.
+This allows us to manually write the `Up` and `Down` functions
+- In the blank migration file (`20231103090103_AddingTeamDetailsViewAndEarlyMatchFunction.cs`):
+    - We added a `scalar function` -  a function that returns a single value
+    - We added a View - a virtual table based on the result-set of an SQL statement.
+Often used to present records from multiple tables as if the data were coming from one single table.
+- This was done using raw SQL

 ## Transition to Mac M1

 Very difficult! :sweat_smile: